 Outlier analysis or capping is carried out during the variography and kriging stage to limit the influence that the ultra-high grades may have on the estimation of the surrounding areas.
 Top cuts were applied during the variography stage to prevent the excessive variances of the anomalously high grade from skewing the distribution away from the representative variance of the data distribution.
-Probability plots were utilised to identify anomalous grade values.
+Probability plots were utilised to identify anomalous grade values, all domains are shown from Figure 46 to Figure 49, with the results in Table 11.
 Leapfrog Edge applied a top cut to estimation and a top cap for variography.
 For this estimation the same value was utilised for both.
 In addition, cutting curves are utilised as a test for the value applied for capping / cutting to check the effect the applied sample would have on the total metal within the dataset.